sherpal/BattleForFlatland/README.md

 - add a `type MyService = Has[MyService.Service]` into the package object
 - describes the methods and members the inner `Service` trait must have
 - for each method, create an accessor method inside the package object
+- by convention, live version in the frontend start with an F, and backend (JVM) version start with a B.
+-